The Plan is required to produce a yearly statement to describe how governance requirements have been met in relation to:

-“The objective of the main default option for the DC sections, the Drawdown Lifecycle, is to generate returns above inflation whilst members are some distance from retirement, but then to switch automatically and gradually to lower risk investments as members near retirement.”
+“The objective of the main default option for the DC sections, the drawdown lifecycle, is to generate returns significantly above inflation whilst members are some distance from retirement, but then to switch automatically and gradually to lower risk investments as members near retirement.”

-The objectives of the Cash default arrangement and the Annuity default arrangements, as stated in the SIP, are as follows:
+The objectives of all of the default lifecycle arrangements, including the cash default arrangement and the annuity default arrangements, as stated in the SIP, are as follows:

-The Trustee considers these approaches to be in the best interest of relevant members and relevant beneficiaries.
-The default lifecycle arrangements meet the requirements for social environmental and governance considerations set out in the SIP.
+The Trustee considers these approaches to be in the best interest of relevant members.
+The default lifecycle arrangements meet the requirements for social, environmental and governance considerations set out in the SIP.

-On a quarterly basis after charges the performance of funds (which can be found on page 19 of the Report and Financial Statements (PDF 1.9MB)) comprising the default arrangements are reviewed by the Investment Committee.
-Throughout the year ended 31 December 2020, investment returns for passive funds have generally tracked benchmarks, and have performed in accordance with the objectives of the fund as set out in the SIP.
-The performance of the active funds within the lifecycle arrangements has been more varied, which is expected as the benchmark is less likely to be an exact match for the fund given the active management.
-Where performance is not in line with benchmarks or objectives, the Investment Committee have investigated the deviation with the investment consultants and investment managers in order to establish if any further action is necessary.
+On a quarterly basis the performance of the funds after charges (which can be found on page 18 of the Report and Financial Statements) comprising the default arrangements are reviewed by the Investment Committee.
+Throughout the year ended 31 December 2021, investment returns for passive funds have generally tracked their respective benchmark and have performed in accordance with their stated objectives as set out in the SIP.
+The performance of the active funds within the lifecycle arrangements has been more varied, which is expected as the benchmark is less likely to be an exact match for the fund given the use of active management.
+Where performance is not in line with benchmarks or objectives, the Investment Committee has investigated the deviation with the Plan’s investment consultants and investment managers in order to establish if any further action is necessary.
 The reviews that took place during the year concluded that the default lifecycle arrangements were performing broadly as expected.
-There was a change made to one of the underlying funds that make up the lifecycle arrangements, but this was not as a direct result of the performance of that fund.
-The change made was to the underlying funds used within the white-labelled Blended Multi Asset Fund.
-On 30 June 2020, the underlying allocation to the BlackRock DC Diversified Growth Fund was removed and the allocation to the Newton Real Return Fund was reduced.
-The Schroder Life Dynamic Multi-Asset Fund and Baillie Gifford Multi Asset Growth Fund were introduced as replacements, with equally weighted allocations to the three funds.
+Although several enhancements were made to the strategies, this was not as a direct result of the performance of that fund.
+The changes are discussed further below.

-The default lifecycle arrangements and self-select funds are formally reviewed to assess the ongoing suitability and strategy of the default lifecycle arrangement at least every three years or immediately following any significant change in investment policy or the Plan’s membership profile.
-The default lifecycle and fund arrangements were formally reviewed during the period covered by this Statement.
-The review took place over the course of several meetings, commencing on 1 June 2020.
-Following this review, the Trustee agreed several enhancements to the default lifecycles.
-It decided to replace the use of corporate bonds within the lifecycles with an allocation to lower risk short dated credit, using the BlackRock Sterling Short Duration Credit Fund.
-It also agreed to introduce a new white-labelled fund within the Annuity Lifecycle, called the Annuity Targeting Fund, incorporating a small allocation to fixed interest gilts alongside the current index linked gilts allocation to better align the allocation to the In Plan Pension.
-With regard to members holding both DC and AVC benefits, the Trustee decided to change the default strategy for the AVC portion of their pot from the Cash Lifecycle to the Drawdown Lifecycle (so the DC and AVC benefits are considered as a whole for these members).
-The Trustee also undertook a review of the Plan’s ESG offerings following the Plan year end which is still underway.
-The Trustee concluded in this review that it was comfortable that all default arrangements and self-select options remain appropriate subject to the changes above being implemented.
+The default lifecycle arrangements and self-select funds are formally reviewed to assess their ongoing suitability, including the default lifecycle arrangement’s investment strategy at least every three years or immediately following any significant change in investment policy or the Plan’s membership profile.
+The last review of the default lifecycle and fund arrangements took place over the course of several meetings during 2020 and 2021, from 10 June 2020 to 24 March 2021.
+Following this review, several enhancements were made to the default lifecycles with effect from 27 October 2021.
+The Trustee decided to replace the use of the BlackRock over 15 year corporate bond fund within the lifecycles with an allocation to lower risk short-dated credit, through the introduction of a white-labelled fund (a fund exclusively offered to Plan members, that contains one or more underlying investment fund), the Short duration credit fund.
+The Trustee also agreed to introduce a new white-labelled fund within the Annuity lifecycle, to replace the Blended index linked gilt fund, called the Annuity targeting fund.
+This incorporates a small allocation to fixed interest gilts alongside the current index-linked gilts allocation to better align the allocation to the Plan pension option.
+With regard to members holding both DC and AVC benefits, the Trustee decided to change the default strategy for the AVC portion of their pot from the Cash lifecycle to the Drawdown lifecycle (so the DC and AVC benefits are considered as a whole for these members).
+The Trustee also undertook a review of the Plan’s Environmental, Social and Corporate Governance (“ESG”) offerings and decided to add a new BMO responsible global equity fund to the self-select investment range with effect from 27 October 2021.
+In addition, the Trustee decided to close the Jupiter ecology fund to new members, although it will remain open for members who are already invested in this fund.
+The Trustee concluded in this review that it was comfortable that all default and self-select options remain appropriate subject to the changes above being implemented.

-The resulting investment transition will take place during 2021, and the next full triennial review of the investment arrangements is due to take place in June 2023.
+The next full triennial review of the investment arrangements is due to start in June 2023.